zodern/mup-netdata/README.md

     // How often metrics are collected, in seconds.
 Default is 1
     updateEvery: 1,

-    // Disk space used per server to store metrics, in megabytes.
+    // Disk space used to store metrics, in megabytes.
 Defaults to 512
-    // Set to a smaller size to reduce memory usage
     dbEngineDiskSpace: 512,
   }
 }